 The hydroxyl-stretching region of the FTIR spectra of the starting sepiolite and palygorskite are shown in Fig. 7Ia and 7Ic.
 In this region sepiolite shows two bands at 3688, and 3617 cm-1, which are associated with the stretching vibration of the hydroxyls coordinated with magnesium; a band at 3560 cm-1 related with the stretching modes of molecular water coordinated with magnesium [49].
-On the other hand, bands at 3358 and 3240 cm-1 that have been attributed to zeolitic and coordinated water [50].
+On the other hand, bands at 3358 and 3240 cm-1 have been attributed to zeolitic and coordinated water [50].
 On the other hand, palygorskite also shows bands at 3611 and 3542 cm-1.
-Band at 3611 cm-1 is the characteristic band of this mineral [51].
-It is well established in the literature that this is due to the OH-stretching mode in Al2–OH groups [51] whereas band at 3542 cm-1 represents the contribution of the OH-stretching mode in Al–Mg–OH, Fe–Mg–OH and Fe2–OH groups.
+The band at 3611 cm-1 is the characteristic band of this mineral [51].
+It is well established in literature that this is due to the OH-stretching mode in Al2–OH groups [51], whereas the band at 3542 cm-1 represents the contribution of the OH-stretching mode in Al–Mg–OH, Fe–Mg–OH and Fe2–OH groups.

-Similarly, to that observed in montmorillonites, the synthesis of the PCH, in both sepiolite and palygorskite, causes a strong decrease in the OH stretching bands (Fig. 6Ib and 6Id) suggesting that the precipitation of the silica affect also notably the stretching modes of the octahedral sheets.
+Similar to that observed in montmorillonites, the synthesis of the PCH, in both sepiolite and palygorskite, causes a strong decrease in the OH stretching bands (Fig. 6Ib and 6Id), suggesting that the fall of the silica also affects notably to the stretching modes of the octahedral sheets.